Pavel-research/raml-specs-separated/metamodel.md

 We are splitting properties in following conceptual classes:
  * `object properties`  - properties whose range is a type describing a `Fragment`.
  * `scalar properties`  - properties whose range is a scalar data type.

+ property values may have annotations associated with it.

 We use RAML Types to define shape(structure) of the `Fragments`.
 Some of fragments and properties may have additional semantic validation associated with them.